-- Permits malt beverage manufacturers to treat malt beverages made in collaboration with another manufacturer as their own malt beverages for the purposes of shipping between breweries owned by either of the collaborating manufacturers. - Permits limited self-distribution of malt beverages by manufacturers of no more than 3000 gallons of malt beverages in a calendar year. - Growlers: - o Defines growlers to include 32, 64, 128 ounces, and one and two liter containers. - Sets packaging requirements for growlers. - Specifies the licensees authorized to fill and sell growlers. - Permits manufacturers and distributors to conduct tastings of malt beverages at a licensed vendor's premises subject to size, number of samples, and time of day limitations.
+- Permits malt beverage manufacturers to treat malt beverages made in collaboration with another manufacturer as their own malt beverages for the purposes of shipping between breweries owned by either of the collaborating manufacturers. - Growlers: - o Defines growlers to include 32, 64, 128 ounces, and one and two liter containers. - Sets packaging requirements for growlers. - Specifies the licensees authorized to fill and sell growlers. - Permits manufacturers and distributors to conduct tastings of malt beverages at a licensed vendor's premises subject to license type, interior space size restrictions, sample size, and other restrictions.

-The bill is expected to have a minimal impact on the Department of Business and Professional Regulation which can be absorbed with existing resources.
-The bill is expected to have no impact on local government.
+The bill is expected to have a minimal fiscal impact on the Department of Business and Professional Regulation which can be absorbed with existing resources and no fiscal impact on local government.
 The bill has an effective date of July 1, 2014.

 This document does not reflect the intent or official position of the bill sponsor or House of Representatives.
-STORAGE NAME: pcb02.BPRS
+STORAGE NAME: pcb02a.BPRS